SUSTAINABLE DEVELOPMENT REPORT

 IMPACTFUL COMMUNITY SERVICE

 Global Works is a service organization first and a travel company second.
-In all of our locations, we partner with communities and organizations to select and implement meaningful teen community service trips.
-Our philosophy is to work WITH a village, not for a village.
+In all of our locations, we partner with communities and organizations to select and implement meaningful teen service trips.
+Our philosophy is to work WITH a community, not for a community.
 In partnership with community members, we provide a grassroots experience that makes an impact on both our students and our partner organizations in the following specialized areas:

-- Previous projects: planning and implementing community field days, historical restoration projects, community center visits, and building playgrounds.
+- Previous projects: constructing a local community center, historical restoration projects, rebuilding a home, and building playgrounds.

-- Find community development projects on these Summer Service Adventure programs:
+- Find building initiative projects on these Summer Service Adventure programs:

 Education extends from classroom support and instruction to infrastructural projects that serve to benefit students and enhance academic institutions.

-- Previous projects: working with local teachers to teach English, planning and executing educational activities with local children, and building an additional classroom, a computer laboratory, or a library.
+- Previous projects: working with local teachers to teach English, planning and executing educational activities with local children, and planning a field day for local youth

 - Find educational community service projects on these Summer Service Adventure programs:

-- Previous projects: removal of invasive plant species, responsible trail construction and maintenance, beach revitalization, recycling programs, reforestation projects, watershed protection, and the enhancement of infrastructural installments within national parks and wildlife preserves.
+- Previous projects: removal of invasive plant species, responsible trail construction and maintenance, beach revitalization, recycling programs, reforestation projects, watershed protection, assisting in wildlife rehabilitation and reintroduction centers, providing hands-on animal care, conducting wildlife research, and participating in the revitalization of vulnerable wildlife habitat.

 - Find environmental projects on these Summer Service Adventure programs: